If your passport’s expired, you must renew it before you can travel. You can renew your passport at any time.

-If you use the old ‘existing’ online service, send your application by post or use the Passport Check and Send service.
+If you use the old ‘existing’ online service, send in your application by post.
 You’ll need 2 identical new photos of yourself.

 Your application can be delayed if you do not follow the rules about passport photos.

 If you cannot be recognised from the photo in your existing passport, get your application form and 1 of your photos signed by someone else to prove your identity.

 How to pay